rgpass/i_didnt_know_javascript/04_types_and_grammar.md

 When using the native constructors, it creates an object, so it will be truthy. `var myBool = new Boolean(false)` will be truthy.
 In this case, `myBool` is called a "falsey object".
 A falsey object is an object that acts like a normal object, but when coerced to a boolean is `false`.

 Browsers have created their own scenarios of what to do with falsey objects.
 These are different from the ECMAScript spec.
+In Chrome, the only way to get `false` from a falsey object is to run `myFalseyObj.valueOf()`.

 Coercing between strings and numbers is done through `String(..)` and `Number(..)`.
 This does not use the `new` keyword, thus does not create object wrappers.